-As a summary, in this work we have illustrated how, through a simple assembly of LEGO\textsuperscript{\sffamily\textregistered} bricks, we can generate metamaterial architectures with locally-resonant and Bragg-based bandgaps.
-The reconfigurability of the brick patterns, together with the availability of bricks of any size and shape, can be leveraged to assemble and test a plethora of metamaterial architectures, thus serving as a versatile experimental platform for \emph{proof of concept} lab tests.
-We believe that the intuitive and tangible nature of toy-based specimens, along with the visualization capabilities of laser sensing, can provide a new dimension of intuitiveness to the field of experimental phononics and act as perfect platform for new and far-reaching teaching and outreach activities in the realm of wave mechanics and metamaterials engineering.
+As a summary, in this letter we have illustrated how, through a simple assembly of LEGO\textsuperscript{\sffamily\textregistered} bricks, we can generate metamaterial architectures with locally resonant and Bragg-based bandgaps.
+The reconfigurability of the brick patterns, together with the availability of bricks of virtually any size and shape, can be leveraged to assemble and test a plethora of metamaterial architectures, thus serving as a versatile experimental platform for \emph{proof of concept} lab tests.
+We believe that the intuitive and tangible nature of toy-based specimens, along with the visualization capabilities of laser sensing, can provide a dimension of intuitiveness to the field of experimental phononics and act as perfect platform for far-reaching teaching and outreach activities in the realm of wave mechanics and metamaterials engineering.

 The inspiration for this work sprouted from ideas originated during the organization of outreach activities within a project sponsored by the National Science Foundation (grant CMMI-1266089).
 We are particularly indebted to Nathan Bausman and Davide Cardella for their insight and assistance with the experiment setup.
 We also wish to thank Jeff Druce and R. Ganesh for their valuable input.